SOliv1/kuk/README.md

 If I want to clone my Boutique Ado to deploy locally on GitHub desktop.
 On GitHub, I navigate to the main page of the repository.
 Under my repository name, I click to clone my repository in Desktop.
 I follow the prompts in GitHub Desktop to complete the clone.
+on gitpod to continue to use and set up features on the repository:
+*pip3 install -r requirements.txt*

 ###  Basic set up for my project and libraries
 *(see *CRUD functionality notes further down page*)